-We can see the actual RMC sizes in Figure 8i.
+We can see the actual RMC sizes in Figure 8f.
 Since large data sets get compressed more, the distribution of RMC sizes of all datasets is even and we get, for all datasets, RMCs of varying sizes.
 But in all cases they are much smaller than the original relations.
-As a result, even for extremely large datasets (such as dataset D with 4.2M transactions) and extremely large number of mappings (above 107), the data is compressed into a practical size that allows for efficient ILP solving.
+As a result, even for extremely large datasets (such as dataset D with 4.2M transactions) and extremely large number of mappings (above 10^7), the data is compressed into a practical size that allows for efficient ILP solving.

-k-Rules Adaptation: As mentioned, Figure 8g depicts the running times for a single rule adaptation.
+Multiple rules: As mentioned, Figure 8d depicts the running times for a single rule adaptation.
 Given a set of candidate rules, the same process is applied to each rule in the set and the best-score rule translation is selected.
-In our experiments, for each FI, the candidate rules pool consists of the rule sets from all other FI's, and the running time to identify from this pool the best rule translation for FI's A, B, C, D, and E, is 0.3, 1.8, 4.4, 7.9, and 0.6 minutes, resp. (depending as expected on the size of the customer's transactions relation).
+In our experiments, for each FI, the candidate rules pool consists of the rule sets from all other FIs, and the running time to identify from this pool the best rule translation for FIs A, B, C, D, and E, is 0.3, 1.8, 4.4, 7.9, and 0.6 minutes, resp. (depending as expected on the size of the customer's transactions relation).
 Note that even for the largest dataset the time is below 8 minutes, which is very reasonable for an offline computation.
 More rule translations may be naturally obtained by repeating the process (see Section III-C).
 This is where our k-Rule threshold-based optimization comes into play, pruning unpromising rule candidates and reducing drastically the average iteration time for the FI's to 0.03, 0.4, 0.5, 1.1 and 0.15 minutes, resp.
+See [13] for the full details.